top of page

 Arrive in the mystical, magical Kingdom of Bhutan through the awe-inspiring Paro International Airport, set against the backdrop of a lush valley at 2,280 meters!
 Your adventure begins with a scenic drive through the picturesque Paro and Thimphu river valleys to the bustling capital of

 Thimphu (2,320 meters), just an hour away.
 En route, we stop to marvel at the Tamchhog Lhakhang, a stunning temple dedicated to Bhutan’s legendary iron bridge builder.
-We will walk through the Craft Bazaar which has an array of stalls run by local handicraft shops selling purely home-made articles with no imports.
-Later we gather for a trip briefing to prepare you for the unforgettable experiences ahead, followed by dinner.
-Overnight in Thimphu.
+We will also visit the school of traditional arts and observe local students learning to become masters of the beautiful old traditions of Thangka painting, wood carving, weaving, embroidery etc.

-Day 2 Sacred Temples and Scenic Walks
+Day 2 Sacred Temples and Scenic Walks.
+Thimpu

-“Divine Madman Trail,” following in the footsteps of Drukpa Kuenley, Bhutan’s legendary saint, who came to Bhutan from Tibet in the 16th century to fulfull his destiny of suppressing evil energies.
+Set off early for an exhilarating journey to the Dochu La Pass (3,050 meters), where a warm drink and jaw-dropping views of the Himalayan range await.
+We embark on another gentle one hour walk through the forest on the “Divine Madman Trail,” following in the footsteps of Drukpa Kuenley, Bhutan’s legendary saint, who came to Bhutan from Tibet in the 16th century to fulfull his destiny of suppressing evil energies.
 Over the coming days, you will come across a number of important cultural sites and extraordinary stories related to the life of Drukpa Kuenley.

-Kuenley) and set amongst terraced fields in the village of Sopsokha.
 We also visit the imposing Punakha Dzong, “Palace of Great Happiness”.
 Built in 1637, it is strategically placed at the confluence of two rivers, the Po Chu and the Mo Chu.
 Overnight in Punakha.

-Day 4 Into the Heart of Bhutan
+Day 4 Into the Heart of Bhutan.
+Punakha to Bumthang

 Punakha to Bumthang.
 We drive approximately 4.5 hours to Trongsa, the gateway to central Bhutan at 2180 metres.
 Set amidst spectacular scenery, Trongsa Dzong, the ancestral home of Bhutan’s royal family, commands the eye from miles away.
 We visit Ta Dzong, the museum in the watchtower

-dedicated to the Wangchuk dynasty, which tells the stories of the Dzong and the valley it has watched over for centuries and features personal belongings of the Kings and Queens of Bhutan.
 We continue a further 2.5 hours through some of Bhutan’s most beautiful landscapes to Bumthang, an area of high valleys at 2580 to 3100 metres.
 Stop on the way at Zungney village in Chumey, one of Bumthang’s four valleys.
-Here you can watch women weaving the traditional yathras, hand-woven wool strips with geometric patterns.
+Here you might see women weaving the traditional yathras, hand-woven wool strips with geometric patterns.
 These are used locally to produce blankets and bedcovers or are made into warm jackets for the cold winters.
 Browse the local shops that sell the yathras and buy directly from the makers.
 Overnight in Bumthang.

-Day 5 Beekeeping and Ancient Temples
+Day 5 Beekeeping and Ancient Temples.
+Bumthang

-We journey back to Bumthang, passing through picturesque villages and past temples.
+We stop to visit another revered pilgrimage site, the sacred Membar Tsho (Burning Lake) as we drive through the valley.
 We visit Ta Rimochen Lhakhang – this Nyingma monastery’s name is associated with the stripes of a tiger that are visible on the rock behind the temple.
 Legend holds that Guru Padmasambhava and his consorts meditated on this rock, leaving their footprints.
-Founded in the 14th century by Tertoen Pema Lingpa, its establishment was foretold by Longchen Rabjam.
-The temple was later restored by a descendant of Dorji Lingpa.
-The exterior features two large rocks representing male and female
+The exterior features two large rocks representing male and female Garudas, and a throne seat of Guru Padmasambhava.
+There are also door-like markings on the rock’s face, believed to hold the keys to sacred hidden treasures.

-Day 6 Local Traditions and Festivals
+Day 6 Local Traditions and Festivals.
+Bumthang

 Embark on a scenic 5-6 hour drive to Gangtey, where the Phobjikha Valley’s vast beauty and the Black Mountains beckon.
 Visit the historic Gangtey Gompa monastery, one of Bhutan’s oldest, and take a serene walk along the Gangtey Nature Trail (easy walk of 1.5 hrs).
-The valley is known for its annual visitor—the majestic black-necked cranes that arrive in November.
-Enjoy the peace and tranquility of this remote region before settling in for the night.
-Overnight in Gangtey.

 Day 8 Return to Paro via Wangdi